begyalcin/Coursera_Capstone/README.md

 # Coursera_Capstone
-I will investigate the relationship beetween car accidents and severity of air conditions
+I will investigate the relationship beetween car accidents and severity of air conditions.